sinvidious/StringP/README.md

 # toupper-lowercase-cpp
-toupper/lowercase implemention in c++ because c++ doesn't provide a built in one.
+toupper/lowercase implemention in c++ because c++ doesn't provide a built in one which means they are challenging me.